Wicked: For Good: Marketing

-Work-in-process footage from both films in the adaptation, including first listens to Grande and Erivo's renditions of "Popular" and "Defying Gravity", was presented at CinemaCon on April 26, 2023, introduced on stage by Universal Pictures chairwoman Donna Langley.
-The first film's 60-second "First Look", which premiered during Super Bowl LVIII on February 11, 2024, revealed brief clips of scenes from the second film that expand the plot of the musical's second act, including one of Glinda's wedding and another of the Wizard sending Dorothy and her traveling party to hunt Elphaba down.
-In February 2025, Chu revealed that the first official Wicked: For Good trailer would premiere sometime during the spring or early summer, after declining to have it air during Super Bowl LIX due to technical difficulties with the visual effects.
+Work-in-process footage from both films in the adaptation was presented at CinemaCon on April 26, 2023.
+The 60-second teaser trailer for Wicked, which premiered during Super Bowl LVIII on February 11, 2024, featured brief scenes from Wicked: For Good that expand the plot of the musical's second act, including clips of Glinda's wedding and the Wizard sending Dorothy and her traveling party to hunt Elphaba down.
+In February 2025, Chu revealed that the Wicked: For Good theatrical trailer would premiere sometime in the spring or early summer, after technical difficulties with the visual effects prevented it from airing during Super Bowl LIX.

-The two-minute theatrical trailer made its debut at CinemaCon on April 2, introduced on stage by Erivo, Grande, Chu and Platt.
-It was eventually released to the public on June 4, 2025, through a one-night limited theatrical re-release of Wicked, before premiering online afterwards.
+The two-minute trailer premiered at CinemaCon on April 2, introduced on stage by Erivo, Grande, Chu and Platt.
+It was publicly released on June 4, 2025, attached to a one-night theatrical re-release of Wicked, before premiering online afterwards.
 Simultaneously, the Shiz University website introduced in the first film's promotional campaign was updated, replacing links to the college's locations with an audio recording of Madame Morrible's propaganda speech against Elphaba, and a ticker tape urging visitors to report any "suspicious witch activity" to Morrible and the Wizard.
 Dr. Dillamond's classroom page was also updated to replace the lecture of Oz's history on the chalkboard with the phrase "Animals should be seen and not heard", a reference to the character's fate in the first film.

-On June 9, Universal reported that the For Good trailer received 113 million views in its first 24 hours, surpassing the 75 million views made in the same time-frame by the first film's trailer.
+On June 9, Universal reported that the Wicked: For Good trailer received 113 million views in its first 24 hours, surpassing the 75 million views made in the same time-frame by its predecessor.
 That same day, an episode of Lego Masters with challenges themed to Wicked aired on Fox in the United States as part of the series' fifth season.
 On August 6, a "First Look" featurette was released, containing behind-the-scenes footage and interviews with Chu, Erivo, and Grande on the evolution between the two Wicked films.
 A final theatrical trailer was released on September 24, 2025.

+On television, the tenth season of RuPaul's Drag Race All Stars featured a Wicked challenge in its seventh episode, where contestants worked in pairs to design outfits with a relevant backstory.
+Erivo and Grande sat on the panel as guest judges.
 For the sixth week of its thirty-fourth season, Dancing with the Stars held a "Wicked Night" where couples danced to songs from Wicked and Wicked: For Good.
-Chu appeared as a guest judge, while Erivo, Grande, Jonathan Bailey, and Michelle Yeoh appeared in video greetings to the audience.
-The episode aired on October 21, 2025, and included a never-before-seen clip of the "Wonderful" musical number.
+Chu appeared as a guest judge, while Erivo, Grande, Jonathan Bailey, and Michelle Yeoh appeared in pre-recorded greetings.
+The episode included a new clip from the "Wonderful" performance.
 A musical television special, Wicked: One Wonderful Night, aired on NBC on November 6, featuring the cast and special guests performing songs from Wicked and Wicked: For Good live from the Dolby Theatre in Los Angeles.
+An encore presentation of the special aired on December 31.
+Wicked was shown on NBC on November 19, 2025.